Precise Dynamics of Diagonal Linear Networks: A Unifying Analysis by Dynamical Mean-Field Theory: LONG-TIME BEHAVIOR

 \begin{description} \item[Regularized ($\lambda > 0$).]
 There are paths with arbitrarily slow rates, and the convergence of the loss $L(t)$ is subexponential. \item[Unregularized ($\lambda = 0$).]
 The loss $L(t)$ converges exponentially as $\abs{L(t) - L(\infty)} = \exp(-2 \gamma t + o(1))$, where the exponent $\gamma > 0$ depends on $\alpha$, $\delta$, $\sigma^2$, and $P_*$ and can be computed as a solution of a nonlinear equation \eqref{eq:convergence_rate_eqn}.
 Furthermore, $\gamma$ is monotonically increasing with respect to $\alpha$. \end{description} \end{result}

-To the best of our knowledge, this provides the first theoretical characterization of the average-case convergence rate of gradient flow for DLNs in high dimensions and its monotonicity with the initialization scale.
-Result~\ref{res:convergence_rates} indicates that the convergence is slower for a smaller initialization $\alpha$, as shown in Figure~\ref{fig:convergencerate}.
-Together with Result~\ref{res:fixedpoint} Case (iii), it establishes a \emph{trade-off between generalization performance and the convergence speed}.
+To the best of our knowledge, this provides the first theoretical characterization of the average-case convergence rate of gradient flow for DLNs in high dimensions and its monotonicity with the initialization scale. \cref{res:convergence_rates} indicates that the convergence is slower for a smaller initialization $\alpha$, as shown in \cref{fig:convergencerate}.
+Together with \cref{res:fixedpoint} Case (iii), it establishes a \emph{trade-off between generalization performance and the convergence speed}.
+Note that the trade-off is only meaningful in overparameterized settings where multiple solutions exist.
+Although previous works already discuss that small initialization implies initialization near a saddle point of the loss and hence leads to slow escape from the initial saddle \citep{woodworth2020kernel}, our result is concerned with the long-time behavior and shows that the slow dynamics persists in the entire dynamics with a quantitative characterization of the convergence rate.

 We note that a similar phenomenon is observed in a different setting by \citet{pesme2021implicit}, who studied SGD dynamics of DLNs and found that slower training leads to sparser solutions.
 This suggests a general principle in DLNs: \emph{better solutions are harder to find}.

+With non-zero regularization $\lambda > 0$, the convergence is subexponential, and we do not show a monotonicity result with respect to the initialization scale $\alpha$.
+However, for small but nonzero regularization $\lambda > 0$, the transient dynamics still resemble the unregularized case $\lambda = 0$ for a significant period of time.
+Since regularization affects the dynamics only after time $t \sim \lambda^{-1}$, for $t \ll \lambda^{-1}$, the dynamics behave similar to the unregularized model, and hence the smaller initialization still leads to a slower dynamics (until time $t \sim \lambda^{-1}$).